House panel releases written answers from ex-Trump official

 The Democratic-led panel on Monday released written responses provided by Annie Donaldson, who served as chief of staff to former White House counsel Don McGahn.

-Mueller interviewed Donaldson as he examined potential obstruction of justice by Trump.
-Mueller’s report repeatedly references handwritten notes Donaldson took of key moments.
+Though the White House made staff available for questioning by Mueller’s team, the administration has taken a more adversarial approach to demands from Congress and moved to block testimony from multiple ex-officials, including McGahn.

+Donaldson agreed to answer written questions from the committee but did not appear for a scheduled deposition last month because she was in her third trimester of pregnancy.
+The panel previously said Donaldson would appear in person after Nov.
+1.

-Donaldson agreed to answer questions in writing from the Judiciary Committee.
-But the panel notes that for more than 200 questions, she replied that the White House had instructed her not to answer because of “constitutionally-based Executive Branch confidentiality interests that are implicated.”
+On Monday, the committee said that for more than 200 of the written questions, she replied that the White House had instructed her not to answer because of “constitutionally-based Executive Branch confidentiality interests that are implicated.”

+Those questions include what actions the president took that led officials to become concerned that he would fire then-FBI Director James Comey; efforts by Trump to prevent the recusal from the Russia probe of then-Attorney General Jeff Sessions; and calls from the president to McGahn seeking the removal of Mueller because of perceived conflicts of interest.